StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1288886393

+*	Failed to put a space after a } and before a { thus causing the following error: Retrieval error. (extra characters after close-brace)

 1288858914

 *	Fixed how I was creating my list to parse through for the 403 error response.